-None of our officers receives direct compensation from GSV Capital.
+None of our officers receives direct compensation from NeXt Capital.
 However, Messrs.
-Moe, Bard and Pampoulov, through their financial interests in GSV Asset Management, are entitled to a portion of any investment advisory fees paid by GSV Capital to GSV Asset Management under the Investment Advisory Agreement.
-Stephen D. Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary, is paid by GSV Capital Service Company, subject to reimbursement by us of our allocable portion of such compensation for services rendered by such persons to GSV Capital under the Administration Agreement.
-To the extent that GSV Capital Service Company outsources any of its functions we will pay the fees associated with such functions on a direct basis without profit to GSV Capital Service Company.
+Moe, Bard and Pampoulov, through their financial interests in NeXt Asset Management, will be entitled to a portion of any investment advisory fees paid by NeXt Capital to NeXt Asset Management under the Investment Advisory Agreement.
+Stephen D Bard, our chief financial officer, chief compliance officer, treasurer and corporate secretary, will be paid by NeXt BDC Service Company, subject to reimbursement by us of our allocable portion of such compensation for services rendered by such persons to NeXt Capital under the Administration Agreement.
+To the extent that NeXt BDC Service Company outsources any of its functions we will pay the fees associated with such functions on a direct basis without profit to NeXt BDC Service Company.
 The Investment Advisory Agreement will be reapproved within two years of its effective date, and thereafter on an annual basis, by our board of directors, including a majority of our directors who are not parties to such agreement or who are not "interested persons" of any such party, as such term is defined in Section 2(a)(19) of the 1940 Act.
-Under Section 2(a)(19), interested persons generally include, among others, our investment adviser, any principal underwriter to us, and any affiliates thereof, as well as any partner or employee of our legal counsel, and any person who has engaged in portfolio transactions for us, or who has loaned us money or property within the previous six months.
 See "Investment Advisory Agreement."